Denise Long Rife

 Denise Long Rife (born Denise Long; 1951) is an American former basketball player.
-She was the first woman drafted by an NBA team when San Francisco Warriors owner Franklin Mieuli picked her in the 13th round in the 1969 NBA draft.
-However, the selection was voided.
+She was the first woman drafted by an NBA team when San Francisco Warriors owner Franklin Mieuli picked her in the 13th round in the 1969 NBA draft but the selection was voided.

 Early life

 Rife was born in Whitten, Iowa, a town of fewer than 200 inhabitants, where her mother was the postmaster.
+She attended Union-Whitten High School, where she played basketball and led her team to a state championship win in 1968.
+She scored over a hundred points in a single game three times, and in her senior year, she averaged over 69 points per game.
+The six-on-six format of the time allowed Rife to score 6,250 points, breaking the national score record.

 Basketball career

 NBA draft

 Rife was the first woman drafted by a National Basketball Association (NBA) team, although NBA Commissioner Walter Kennedy vetoed the pick on grounds that, at the time, the league did not draft players straight from high school—nor women.
+When she was contacted, Long initially believed that she was being drafted by the military to fight in the Vietnam War.
+Long would also be the second person behind Elgin Baylor in 1956 to be considered an ineligible selection by the NBA (though in Baylor's case, he would later be considered a valid pick by the Lakers in 1958).

 San Francisco Warriors owner Franklin Mieuli picked her in the 13th round of the 1969 NBA draft, but she played for a women's team—the "Warrior Girls Basketball League"—that the Warriors sponsored for one season rather than for the Warriors themselves.
-(Among the players drafted after Long was USC star Mack Calvin, who was picked in the 14th round by the Los Angeles Lakers but instead went to the ABA, where he became a five-time All-Star.)